Jim Bianco: «The Fed Has Ways to Go With Hiking Rates»

 What is the best way to be positioned until then?

 The place where you can make money now is short-term sovereigns.
-If you buy a T-bill with a nearly 4% yield, you have the safest creditor in the world, the US treasury, and you will get your money back in a period of months.
-But make no mistake: The era where the Fed is going to drop rates to 1%, turn on the printing press and we have another «everything rally» where stocks, bonds, crypto, the art market, the housing market and every other asset class goes up big is over.
-That era ended because we have persistent inflation.
+If you buy a T-bill with a nearly 4% yield, you have the safest creditor in the world, the U.S. Treasury, and you will get your money back in a period of months.
+But make no mistake: The era where the Fed is going to drop rates to 1%, turn on the printing press and we have another «everything rally» where stocks, bonds, crypto, the art market, the housing market and every other asset class goes up big, is over.
+That era ended because of persistent inflation.

 What does this mean for a successful long-term investment strategy?